Samara Weaving

 Samara Weaving in Ready or Not

-The main event of 2019 for Weaving was filming the comedy-action film "Guns Akimbo," directed by Jason Lei Howden, where she was cast in the lead role.
+Weaving's biggest 2019 project was landing the lead role in the action-comedy "Guns Akimbo," directed by Jason Lei Howden.
 Her co-star on set was Daniel Radcliffe.

 Samara Weaving in Guns Akimbo